Stephanie and I met through zines. Everyone's next question is, "What are zines?"

-I had written a zine called Pathetic Life, a day-to-day journal of my late 30s, after I’d given up on ever finding love, working part-time at crap jobs, and living in a ramshackle San Francisco residential hotel, sharing the room with rats and roaches.
+I had written a zine, a day-to-day journal of my late 30s, after I’d given up on ever finding love, working part-time at crap jobs, and living in a ramshackle San Francisco residential hotel, sharing the room with rats and roaches.
 It was a mildly mean-spirited homage to loneliness and poverty, with an occasional chuckle if the words weren't too clumsy.

-By this time, though, I had stopped publishing Pathetic Life, and instead I was publishing Zine World, a mega-zine primarily focused on reviewing other zines.
-Every issue of Zine World would, we hoped, introduce readers to hundreds of zines they'd never heard of.
-Stephanie and I had traded notes to each other along with our zines, and I knew she had exactly the sharp wit I was looking for, so I had asked her to review zines for Zine World.
+By this time, though, I had stopped publishing my zine, and instead I was publishing a bigger zine, primarily focused on reviewing other zines.
+We hoped it would introduce readers to hundreds of zines they'd never heard of.
+Stephanie and I had traded notes to each other along with our zines, and I knew she had exactly the sharp wit I was looking for, so I had asked her to review zines for our new zine.
 In that sense we’d been colleagues or unpaid co-workers for almost two years.

 Now that she’s gone, it would be heavenly to re-read those letters and perhaps quote them at length, but somewhere in our travels all those letters were lost.
 They exist only in my heart.